Programme/Approved Electives for 2023/24

 The module aims to provide a self-contained introduction to physical geography for students from a variety of backgrounds, including those with no previous experience in the subject, and to provide a foundation in the subject for those students who wish to pursue it at a higher level.

 Intended Learning Outcomes

-define important terms and briefly explain important concepts in Physical Geography, recognising the importance of clear, concise writing in science: 1,2identify and describe major components of the Earth's physical-geographic systems, including patterns of variation in the global environment and connections between global systems and local landscapes: 1,2combine different types of geographical evidence in order to describe and explain phenomena of the physical environment in a variety of written styles appropriate to the discipline: 1,2describe the dynamic, plural and contested nature of the discipline, and the contribution of research to the development of knowledge in Physical Geography: 1,2
+briefly explain important concepts in Physical Geography, including the dynamic, plural and contested nature of the discipline and the contribution of research to the development of knowledge, recognising the importance of clear, concise writing in science: 1identify and describe major components of the Earth's physical-geographic systems, including patterns of variation in the global environment and connections between global systems and local landscapes: 1combine different types of geographical evidence in order to describe and explain phenomena of the physical environment in a variety of written styles appropriate to the discipline: 1,2carry out independent reflections, personal research and other self-guided activities to supplement the module's core content, and curate these into a reflective log that demonstrates their ability to elaborate on basic knowledge by the thoughtful selection of extra activities or case-study research: 2

 Description of Module Assessment

-1,000 word short essay1,000 word short essay, plus reference list, to be prepared in accordance with the Geography House Style on a title chosen from a list provided in the module handbook at the start of the module.
-The short-length format is a deliberate challenge to help students learn about the important skill of concise writing in a scientific context, so the wordcount for this item will be a fixed limit.
-The short length does not reflect any reduced expectation in workload compared with a longer essay.
-As Oscar Wilde famously explained, it can actually take longer to write a short piece than to write a longer piece!2: Reflective Analysis weighted 50%
+1,500 word essay1,500 word essay, plus reference list, on a title chosen from a list provided in the module handbook at the start of the module.
+The specific-length format is a deliberate challenge to help students learn about the important skills of writing concisely in science and meeting wordcounts in a professional context, so the wordcount for this item will be a fixed upper limit.2: Reflective Diary weighted 50%